iArcanic/iss-cw/docs/report/iss-report.md

 def store_aes_key(user_id, key)
 ```

-Using a simple `try` `catch` block, a file open is attempted in order to capture all the existing keys from the file.
-In the case that the file is not found, then it defaults the `json_data` variable to an empty JSON collection.
+Using a simple `try` `catch` block, a file open operation is attempted in order to capture all the existing keys from the file.
+If not found, then it defaults the `json_data` variable to an empty JSON collection.

 ```python
 try: